letisiapangataa/letisiapangataa.github.io/posts/azure-sentinel-beginners-guide.md

 Azure Sentinel represents the future of security monitoring – cloud-native, intelligent, and scalable.
 While the learning curve might seem steep initially, starting with the fundamentals and gradually building your expertise will help you harness its full potential.

 Remember, security is a journey, not a destination.
 Azure Sentinel provides the tools and intelligence you need to stay ahead of evolving threats while simplifying the complexity of modern security operations.

-**Ready to get started?** Begin with the official Microsoft Learn modules and set up your first Azure Sentinel workspace today.
-The cybersecurity community is here to support your learning journey!